Updated 08.05.2026

 Data

-Findata provides access to social and health register data for secondary use when the data originates from multiple public data controllers, private service providers, or the Kanta Services.
+We grant permits for the secondary use of Finnish health and social care register data when the data originates from multiple public data controllers, private service providers, the Kanta Services, or Findata’s ready-made datasets.

 Book a time for personal consultation